-All Schools operate a periodic Programme Review of their taught undergraduate and postgraduate provision.
-This is a continuous process of reflection and action planning which is owned by those responsible for programme delivery; the main document of reference for this process is the Student Experience Action Plan (SEAP) which is the summary of the School's work throughout the year to monitor academic standards and to improve the student experience.
+All Schools operate an Annual Programme Review (APR) of their taught undergraduate and postgraduate provision.
+APR is a continuous process of reflection and action planning which is owned by those responsible for programme delivery; the main document of reference for this process is the Student Experience Action Plan (SEAP) which is the summary of the School's work throughout the year to monitor academic standards and to improve the student experience.
 The process is organised at a School-level basis with the Director of Taught Programmes responsible for updating the School's Taught Programmes Action Plan.
 Students'views are considered in this process through analysis of the NSS and module evaluations.